 Guilty of claiming that he had come from God and he was indeed the Messiah.

-Perhaps the best place to find the beginning of an answer that would allow God, who so loved the world that He gave His only begotten Son to us and we destroyed him on the cross and yet it ended in great triumph.
+Perhaps the best place to find the beginning of an answer that would allow God, who so loved the world that He gave His only begotten Son to us, and we destroyed him on the cross, (inaudible) great triumph.

 And the reason why we all sit here is not because he was wise, it was not because of the miracles he did or the wonders he performed, it’s because from beginning to end as a human being he made us understand who we really are.

 I will read to you now the oldest poem, the oldest song, ever written by Christians from the beginning of time.
 And they wrote it, they were from Philippi, they were Philippians, and St Paul writes to them in his epistle and he quotes the poem that the people of Philippi, besieged under great persecution as Jesus was, and this is what St Paul writes to them:

 though he was in the form of God,